 Customs Seizure/Detention Attorneys in California and Washington

 Importers whose goods have been detained or seized are well advised to discuss the situation with an experienced Customs attorney.
-Our customs lawyers can navigate through complex administrative procedures daily.
-We coordinate effectively with various government officials, and our attorneys understand what is required in the petitions for expedited review, release, manipulation, and/or export, as required to garner releases.
-In certain cases, counsel may demand a release from Customs, and if not granted they may initiate a lawsuit to obtain a lawful release order from a federal District Court.
+Our customs lawyers navigate the complex administrative proceedings involving seizure on a daily basis.
+We coordinate effectively with government officials, and our attorneys understand what is required in the petitions for expedited review, release, manipulation, and/or export, as may be required in a given case.
+In certain matters, counsel may choose to demand a release from Customs, and if not granted, they might initiate a lawsuit to obtain a lawful release order from a federal District Court.
+A failure to timely appear in the administrative proceedings may result in a loss (forfeiture) of the goods to the government, and lead to civil penalties, and/or private lawsuits.

 Our customs attorneys represent importers whose goods have been detained or seized.